Reese-Chen/heatwave_dementia/README.md

 ### 2. Temperature and population data
 We obtained the daily temperatures for these countries and territories using the ERA5 database, which is a gridded reanalysis dataset produced by the European Centre for Medium-Range Weather Forecasts with a 1° × 1° spatial resolution on the Google Earth Engine (https://developers.google.com/earth-engine/datasets/catalog/ECMWF_ERA5_DAILY#description).

+We derived the gridded daily temperatures at 1km resolution for the United Kingdom from HadUK-Grid Gridded Climate Observations (https://www.metoffice.gov.uk/research/climate/maps-and-data/data/haduk-grid/haduk-grid).

 To apply the population-weighted methods to the heatwave measures, we also obtained the estimated numbers of people (per 30-arc-second grid cell) from the 2010 Census on Google Earth Engine (https://developers.google.cn/earth-engine/datasets/catalog/CIESIN_GPWv411_GPW_Basic_Demographic_Characteristics?hl=en).

 ### 3. GDP data, population, and GNI indices